 This has been made possible by our sustained investment in R&D. As a company committed to R&D, we invested ₹456.74 lakhs in different R&D activities during FY21, an increase of 90% compared to FY20 and 5.50% of our net profit.
-We have a clear research strategy in place to maintain our core API and formulation position, deliver on the development complex APIs and FDFs at competitive price, and build out our growth-focused portfolio.
+We have a clear research strategy in place to maintain our core API and formulation position, deliver on the development complex APIs and FDFs at competitive price, and build out our growth-focused commercial plan across these new product lines for the year.